Experience-Monks/jam3-lesson-webgl-shader-threejs/README.md

 }
 ```

-Fragment and vertex shaders reqiure a `main()` function — it gets called by WebGL for each vertex (or fragment) in our mesh.
+Fragment and vertex shaders require a `main()` function — it gets called by WebGL for each vertex (or fragment) in our mesh.

 This vertex shader introduces two new concepts: **attributes** and **uniforms**.